scoder/lupa/README.rst

 By default Lupa does not interfere with Lua's memory allocation, to opt-in you must set the ``max_memory`` when creating the LuaRuntime.

-Lupa provides three helper functions for controlling and getting the memory usage of the LuaRuntime:
+The ``LuaRuntime`` provides three methods for controlling and reading the memory usage:

 1. ``get_memory_used(total=False)`` to get the current memory usage of the LuaRuntime.